 Before Your Visit

 Search the internet, local newspapers and local news stations to get a feel for what’s important to area residents.
-How far away are hospitals, restaurants, movie theaters and more from the neighborhoods you’re considering?
-Local online resources often allow you to see demographics, schools, crime statistics, retail, and more.
+How far away are hospitals, restaurants and movie theaters from the neighborhoods you’re considering?
+Online resources often allow you to see demographics, schools, crime statistics, retail and more.